DKMalungu/Data_Structures_Python/README.md

 # Data_Structures_Python
-This project is the code developed when reading the book: Data Structure in Python by
+This project is the code developed when reading the book: Data Structure in Python by Goodrich